kevkev55/readthinkdo/content/quotes/_index.md

 >"If, in your thinking, you rely entirely on others, often through purchase or professional advice, whenever outside a small territory of your own, you will suffer much calamity"

+## Li Lu

+>“You need to get into the frame of mind of thinking about what really makes one business more successful than others.
+What is their advantage, why are they making more money, and some doing just less.
+Why is it?
+The only way you can find that is studying the ones that are already established”

 ## Thich Nhat Hanh

 >“The most precious gift we can offer anyone is our attention.”